 You can cook your squash in the Instant Pot, oven or even your slow cooker!
 Check out details by clicking the links below!

 1. Cook your kabocha squash whole in the Instant pot or oven and puree it for soup, risotto or for baking.
-Grate it and use in baking just as you would carrot.
+2. Grate it and use in baking just as you would carrot.
 3. Roast it in wedges or chunks with your favorite seasoning and add to salads or serve as a side dish.
 4. Simmer it in chili, curry or soup.

 Roasted Kabocha Squash with Tahini Dressing is an easy roasted kabocha squash recipe with garam masala spice and maple orange tahini dressing!